Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while allowing 67.0 per outing (95th in college basketball).
+- The Golden Eagles have a +98 scoring differential, topping opponents by 12.3 points per game.
+They're putting up 79.3 points per game to rank 93rd in college basketball and are allowing 67 per contest to rank 94th in college basketball.

-- Marquette comes up short in the rebound battle by an average of 2.6 boards.
-It is grabbing 30.0 rebounds per game (307th in college basketball) compared to its opponents' 32.6 per contest.
+- Marquette ranks 307th in college basketball at 30 rebounds per game.
+That's 2.6 fewer than the 32.6 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.